laderast/ready_for_r_site/static/labbook/index.md

 ## Acknowledgements

-Written by Aaron Coyner and Ted Laderas.
+- Written by Aaron Coyner and Ted Laderas.

-Based on the [Intro to R materials](https://github.com/fredhutchio/R_intro) from https://fredhutch.io (by Kate Hertweck) and the [R-Bootcamp](https://r-bootcamp.netlify.app)
+- Based on the [Intro to R materials](https://github.com/fredhutchio/R_intro) from https://fredhutch.io (by Kate Hertweck) and the [R-Bootcamp](https://r-bootcamp.netlify.app)
+- Images gratefully used from [Allison Horst](https://github.com/allisonhorst/stats-illustrations) and [Garrick Aden-Buie](https://github.com/gadenbuie/tidyexplain)